sematic-ai/sematic/docs/README.md

 intensive data processing, and deep learning.

-We are dedicated to bringing the most powerful tools and infrastructure to DS amd ML developers of all skills and background.
+We are dedicated to bringing the most powerful tools and infrastructure to DS and ML developers of all skills and background.

 ## What is Sematic?